AshishAntil07/FollowPath/README.md

 const fp = new FollowPath(                        // creates an instance.
   {
     element: document.querySelector('.element'),  // element to animate.
-    duration: 10000,                              // duration of the animation.
+    duration: 10000,                              // duration of the animation(in ms).
-    path: document.querySelector('polyline'),     // path to follow.
+    path: document.querySelector('polyline'),     // path to follow(can be a polyline or path element).
     iterations: 2.5,                              // iterations, number of times the element will animate over the path.
     rotate: true,                                 // whether to rotate the element along the path. (optional, false by default) callback(){                                   // callback function, called after all iterations are completed. (optional)